kelset/react-native-new-arch-limits/README.md

 A few things to notice:

 - technically, to turn on the new arch you have just one switch, [see here](https://reactnative.dev/docs/next/the-new-architecture/use-app-template#enable-the-new-architecture).
 This means both TM and Fabric ON at the same time.
-  - there are "less known" ways to only switch ON one or the other.
-So we'll test all the options. (also: I'm not sure if this will work on >=71)
+  - there should be ways to only switch ON one or the other.I'll test all the options I can find. (also: I'm not sure if this will work on >=71)
     - TM on Android: ~based on [this guide](https://reactnative.dev/docs/new-architecture-app-modules-android#6-enable-the-useturbomodules-flag-in-your-application-oncreate), changing [this line](https://github.com/kelset/react-native-new-arch-limits/blob/main/android/app/src/main/java/com/testnewarchmatrix/MainApplication.java#L56) should do the trick~ nvm that, it looks like the easiest way of doing that is actually to switch on new arch as expected, via `gradle.properties`, and manually switch off [Fabric](https://github.com/kelset/react-native-new-arch-limits/blob/main/android/app/src/main/java/com/testnewarchmatrix/MainActivity.java#L37) and [Concurrent](https://github.com/kelset/react-native-new-arch-limits/blob/main/android/app/src/main/java/com/testnewarchmatrix/MainActivity.java#L45).
 Looks weird, but seems to be working.
-    - TM on iOS: based on [this guide](https://reactnative.dev/docs/new-architecture-app-modules-ios#3-enable-turbo-native-module-system), adding `RCTEnableTurboModule(YES);` on [this line](https://github.com/kelset/react-native-new-arch-limits/blob/main/ios/TestNewArchMatrix/AppDelegate.mm#L34) **AND** removing this [if statement](https://github.com/kelset/react-native-new-arch-limits/blob/main/ios/TestNewArchMatrix/AppDelegate.mm#L94)...should do the trick
+    - TM on iOS: ~based on [this guide](https://reactnative.dev/docs/new-architecture-app-modules-ios#3-enable-turbo-native-module-system), adding `RCTEnableTurboModule(YES);` on [this line](https://github.com/kelset/react-native-new-arch-limits/blob/main/ios/TestNewArchMatrix/AppDelegate.mm#L34) **AND** removing this [if statement](https://github.com/kelset/react-native-new-arch-limits/blob/main/ios/TestNewArchMatrix/AppDelegate.mm#L94)...should do the trick~ I can't seem to figure out a way to make it happen.
 - ~At the end, when everything else is tested, I'll also try to switch on ConcurrentReact and see what goes kaboom.~ by default, when turning ON the new arch, concurrent is ON too - [read more](https://reactnative.dev/docs/next/react-18-and-react-native#react-18-enabled-by-default).
 - I picked the libs pretty much on instinct, using [directory](https://reactnative.directory/) as a catalogue.
 - I'm sticking with Hermes only for now just for time-related reasons